ibm-cloud-docs/containers/ts-ca-unbalanced.md

 # Why are my autoscaled worker pools unbalanced?
 {: #ts-ca-unbalanced}

+Learn why your worker pool becomes unbalanced across zones when you enable the cluster autoscaler.
+{: shortdesc}

 During a scale-up, the cluster autoscaler balances nodes across zones, with a permitted difference of plus or minus one worker node.
 {: tsSymptoms}